 Last year, close to a billion US dollars was spent on employee engagement around the world.
-If we’re spending all this money, shouldn’t we be getting better at engagement?
+If we’re spending all this money, shouldn’t we be getting better?
 Sadly not.
 Data shows engagement seems to be flatlining at best.
 Why?
 Reasons are outlined in “Translating Employee Engagement Research into Practice,” a 2017 paper authored by Alan M. Saks, Professor of Human Resources Management at the University of Toronto.
-Here’re a brief synopsis of the five barriers to employee engagement.
+Here’re a brief synopsis of the five barriers.

-Most people don’t really understand the concept of engagement.
+Most people don’t really understand the concept.
 What it means.
 And more importantly what it means within their organization.

 Many if not most accept the definition provided to them by their software or survey partner.
 Many others simply adopt something they find on the web.
 However, spending tons of money on an ill-defined concept you don’t really understand, without really knowing where you want to improve, is the first barrier to moving the needle in employee engagement.

-As Saks explains, “getting the definition right is fundamental, as everything else that follows is dependent on how employee engagement is defined.
-Therefore, an organization needs to consider the various definitions of engagement and then choose one that is acceptable to its members.”
+As Saks explains, “getting the definition right is fundamental, as everything else that follows is dependent on how it is defined.
+Therefore, an organization needs to consider the various definitions and then choose one that is acceptable to its members.”

-Next to truly understanding employee engagement within the context of your organization, a major barrier that’s often overlooked is to know what focus of engagement your organization wants to measure and improve.
+Next to truly understanding employee engagement within the context of your organization, a major barrier that’s often overlooked is to know what focus your organization wants to measure and improve.

 For the most part, hospital surgeons are engaged with their jobs and the task of surgery.
 Data and field research show the majority are not, however, particularly engaged with the hospitals where they work.
 Conversely, in the not-for-profit sector, people are easily engaged with their organizations.
 Many are motivated by personal reasons (a family member or friend struggling with cancer, or dementia…).
 But then they find themselves hired into a position like fundraising, a job they don’t really like.